 The design assumes that the stability of each subset of the tested samples represents the stability of all samples at a given time point.
 You must be able to identify the differences in the samples for the same product, covering different lots, strengths, sizes of the same container/closure system and different container/closure systems.

-Kevin Yan, MSc, is Director of Product Analytics at Nutrasource, with over 10 years of experience in natural health products and product testing.
+Kevin Yan, MSc, is VP of Certifications and Analytics at SGS Nutrasource, with over 12 years of experience in natural health products and product testing.
 Kevin has helped hundreds of clients prove that their products are safe and effective for regulatory bodies as well as analytical testing required for research projects, release testing, and product formulation.